jitendrakyadav/pgmsolutions/readme.txt

 		2. Deleting symlinks would not affect actual/main file.
 		3. Deleting actual/main file would make useless it's symlinks i.e. try to access content of symlinks(like "cat main_soft_link.txt") then, would produce "No such file or directory" error.
 But if you re-create the actual/main file with the same name, symlinks started working again.
 		4. The actual/main file and it's all symlinks have different inode IDs.
+	Usages/Benefit:
-	Usages/Benefit: We can keep some important files in a single directory anywhere on server at some secure place and could create symlinks for those files in our application's various directories wherever they needed.
+		1. We can keep some important files in a single directory anywhere on server at some secure place and could create symlinks for those files in our application's various directories wherever they needed.
+		2. To make link for files, we use "ln" command; to copy files we use "cp" command.
+The main advantage on symlink is access permission.
+If you want to change permission or owner or content of all symlinks of a file main.txt (as from above listed files main.txt & main_soft_link.txt) just change permission or owner or content of original file main.txt, all it's symlinks would be changed automatically.
+On the other hand with copies, you will have to find all the copies first and then change permission or owner or content one by one.
+		3. Here, even if you change permission or owner or content of main_soft_link.txt; after execute "ll" command to see modified files list, you can see the permission or owner or last-modified-time(due to content changes) of main file main.txt has been changed while main_soft_link.txt looks exactly same either permission 777 or owner or last-modified-time.
+		4. Symlink provides ease of management and saves disk space.

 	For a file => This number is the hardlink count of the file.
 	When a new file created, by default it shows it's hard-link count=1 as it is, in fact, itself works as link for the actual file (like in Linux GUI, when you make double-click on file-symbol, it opens the actual file for you).